priyankadatacodes/hr-employee-attrition-analysis/README.md

 - Segment workforce by retention risk and demographics
 - Predict future attrition using Machine Learning
 - Deliver actionable recommendations for HR management
-- Showcase technical and business analytics skills for MNC hiring

 ---